 Types of Life Insurance Products

 Life Insurance policy is the most important component of long-term financial planning.
-Normally to choose the best Life insurance product for us first we have to know how many types of a Life insurance product are available in the market.
+Normally to choose the best Life insurance product for us first we have to know how many types of Life insurance products are available in the market.

 - The term insurance policy covers only the risk of death.